Nerorrlex911/awesome-minestom/README.md

 *Implementation of Minestom that allow for server administrators to get a server up and running*

-- [HypixelSkyBlock](https://github.com/Swofty-Developments/HypixelSkyBlock) - A 1.8 to 1.20.4 recreation of HypixelSkyBlock.
+- [HypixelSkyBlock](https://github.com/Swofty-Developments/HypixelSkyBlock) - A 1.8 to 1.20.4 recreation of Hypixel SkyBlock.
-- [BlueDragonMC/Server](https://github.com/BlueDragonMC/Server) - BlueDragon's Minestom implementation used for creating game types.
+- [BlueDragonMC/Server](https://github.com/BlueDragonMC/Server) - BlueDragon's implementation used for creating game types.
 - [microstom](https://github.com/KlainStom/microstom) - A lightweight jar with only the smallest of defauts.
 - [Sabre](https://github.com/Project-Cepi/Sabre) - A customizable and simple server jar.
 - [BasicMinestomServer](https://github.com/Protonull/BasicMinestomServer) - Barebones extension-only server jar.